chenster17/CSCFinalProject/doc/Sprint 2/sprint2.md

 * Adapt search algortithm
 * Update webpage

 5.)
-As a potential buyer, I want to filter availible CPUs shown to me so I can find components that fit my criteria.
+As a potential buyer, I want to filter available CPUs shown to me so I can find components that fit my criteria.
 * Create filter sidebar
 * Add options to filter by brand
 * Add options to filter by price
 * Update webpage

 6.)
-As a potential buyer, I want to filter availible Motherboards shown to me so I can find components that fit my criteria.
+As a potential buyer, I want to filter available Motherboards shown to me so I can find components that fit my criteria.
 * Adapt filter sidebar
 * Add options to filter by brand
 * Add options to filter by price